poetix/fluvius/README.md

     });
 ```

-We supply a function (in this case, an anonymous inner class extending the `F2` interface) to do the work.
+We supply a function (in this case, an anonymous inner class extending the `DoubleParameterStep` interface) to do the work.

 The `obtaining` and `from` expressions in the above code both accept `Key`s, which index values written onto a scratchpad used by the flow.
 Here's how those are defined: